gem5/gem5-resources/src/ubuntu-generic-diskimages/BUILDING.md

        type: mount
        id: mount-0
    ```

-**NOTE:** You can extend this disk image by modifying the `post-installation.sh` script, but it requires building the image from scratch.

 To take a pre-built image and add new files or packages, take a look at the following [documentation](https://www.gem5.org/documentation/gem5-stdlib/extending-disk-images).